TomD0wning/DataStructuresAndAlgorithms/Searching.md

 ### Basic string search

-A basic strategy to find a string within a sequence would be to start at the first charcter _S_ then compare the characters in the target string _T_ one be one until a match is found, if not the second chacter in _S_ is set as the start postion and the check repeats.
+A basic strategy to find a string within a sequence would be to start at the first character _S_ then compare the characters in the target string _T_ one be one until a match is found, if not the second character in _S_ is set as the start position and the check repeats.

 ![Basic string search](./images/BasicStringSearch.png)